 - NO AUDIO GUIDE: While other city canal cruises are offering audio guides and headphones with up to 19 languages, in pedal boat you are your own guide.
 Unless you know a local person that will come with you or you can always rely on Google.

 - FREE DRINKS: Some city canal cruises are offering free drinks, but usually those are much more expensive.
 On the other hand, if you choose pedal boat and departure between 9-12 am at Stromma Leidseplein (Leidsebosje 2) it does include a free coffee or tea!
 Other Stromma pedal bike locations: Stromma Shop Rijksmuseum, Stadhouderskade 520 & Stromma Shop Westerkerk, Prinsengracht 279.

-To conclude, I was cruising Amsterdam canals with city-cruise boats, private boats and pedal boats.
-I wrote this article based on my impressions and a bit of exploring.
-To be frank again, pedalo is definitely the best choice to cruise around Amsterdam canals.
+To conclude, I was cruising Amsterdam canals with city-cruise boats, private boats and pedal boats so I wrote this article based on my impressions and a bit of exploring.

-I hope this article was helpful for you to decide what to choose when visiting Dutch capital.
+I hope this article was helpful for you to decide with what to cruise along canals of Amsterdam.